Vodurden/devbox/README.md

 Introduction
 ============
 This repository contains scripts to provision my development environment.
-Currently I support *Mac* and *Debian on VirtualBox*

-Most of the work is done to provide a consistent environment for my spacemacs configuration to run in. (https://github.com/syl20bnr/spacemacs)
+Currently it supports *Nixos*, *Nixos + Vagrant* and *Mac*

 Requirements
 ============